Best Companies That Buy Houses for Cash (2026)

 Offerpad is a national iBuyer that purchases homes directly using an online pricing model.
 Sellers begin by submitting basic property information and receiving an initial estimate, followed by a home assessment to confirm condition and finalize pricing.

-After the walkthrough, the final offer typically reflects service fees, estimated repair credits, and standard closing costs.
+After the walkthrough, the final offer typically reflects service fees of around 5% to 6%, estimated repair credits, and standard closing costs.
 These details are presented before the seller decides whether to move forward.
+Offerpad also offers a hybrid option that combines an upfront cash component with a traditional market listing, which may appeal to sellers who want some price upside while still having a guaranteed fallback.

 Sellers commonly look at Offerpad for: